lkdomule137/Lucas_Domulevicz_Portfolio/README.md

 * Data Visualization and Illustration: Origin, Matplotlib, seaborn, MS PowerPoint, and GIMP

 ## [Project 1: Classification of Amino Acids with a Deep Neural Network](https://github.com/lkdomule137/neural_network_classification_of_amino_acids)
-### Overview:
-Amino acids are one of the fundamental building blocks of life.
-When combined, they form sequences which fold based on their composition and environment to form proteins.
-Proteins are mediate an unimmaginable amount of biological processes due to infinite number of possible sequences that can be formed from their constituent amino acids.
-Thus, it is highly desirable to be able to sequence and study proteins precisely.
-Unlike DNA which consists of 4 fundamental base molecules and can be readily sequenced, isolating proteins in significant abundance is more challenging and are formed from combinations of
-23 amino acids which also possess subtle variations making sequencing proteins difficult.
-This project shows that it is possible to identify single amino acids based using the Raman spectrum and conductance measured from a single molecule with the assistance of deep learning models.

 ### Highlights:
 * Utilized TensorFlow and scikit-learn in Python to build and optimize a deep neural network to classify 6 distinct amino acids based on spectroscopic and electrical data.